stella-dikmans/MOC-II/README.md

 **translating feather data to digital platform**

-the part that was supposed to be the most easy part (translating the GPS data into a digital platform and into a simple data-sheet) turned out to take us a whole morning of searching in old codes, reading and watching tutorials and mixing it up to create our own code.
+The part that was supposed to be the most easy part (translating the GPS data into a digital platform and into a simple data-sheet) turned out to take us a whole morning of searching in old codes, reading and watching tutorials and mixing it up to create our own code.
 Without Daphne and all her patience this would have never worked out.
-And then the end of course Victor who came for half an hour and brough some order into our chaos - and sieheda, the code works.
+And then the end of course Victor who came for half an hour and brough some order into our chaos - and *siehe da*, the code works.
 One of our main **[manuals was this](https://cdn-learn.adafruit.com/downloads/pdf/mqtt-adafruit-io-and-you.pdf)**.

-the code:
+the code at this stage:

 <details>